NivedhaLakshmi/SC1015-Mini-Project/README.md

 ## Conclusion
 In conclusion, airlines can improve flight satisfaction by focusing on providing efficient online boarding and WiFi services as this is a crucial factor for all generations..
 Additionally, airlines should also consider other factors such as flight distance, class, leg room, and arrival delay to enhance the flight experience for different age groups.

 Through this project, our group has gained valuable knowledge and skills.
 In the EDA phase, we learned how to use the FacetGrid function for efficient visualization and comparison of multiple subsets of data within a single plot.
 In the ML phase, we applied the Chi square and wrapper methods for feature importance and utilized the Lgbmclassifier to produce more accurate machine learning outcomes.
 Furthermore, we conducted research and implemented the Lazypredict tool to calculate accuracy before selecting the best model for each group, resulting in improved predictive performance.

+## Recommendations
+To enhance passenger satisfaction levels, it is recommended that the airline improve their Wi-Fi service and online boarding, as this is a crucial factor for all generations.

+Additionally, airlines should also consider other factors such as class, leg room, and arrival delay to enhance the flight experience for different age groups.
+Regarding the class of service, our analysis indicates that airlines should prioritize improving their services for economy class passengers.
+This is supported by our findings in the EDA part, which revealed that aspects such as leg room service and type of travel are closely related to the class of service.
+Specifically, we found that a majority of business class passengers rated the leg room service highly, and that individuals traveling for business purposes tend to opt for the business class.

 ## Acknowledgements
 We want to thank our professor, Smitha K G and our lab teaching assistant Prof Manoj Shakya for continuous support and help throughout the project.